Randhawa4823/github-telegram-notify/README.md

 ## Installation

-1. Clone this repository to your local machine
+1. Install Go (if not already installed) : [https://go.dev/dl/](https://go.dev/dl/)
-2. Install Go (if not already installed)
+2. Clone this repository to your local machine and navigate to the project directory
 3. Run `go run main.go` to start the application
-4. Configure your GitHub webhook to point to `http://localhost:3000/github-webhook` use Ngrok for testing
+4. Configure your GitHub webhook to point to `http://localhost:3000/github` use Ngrok for testing/localhost

 > As you know You can't use localhost for webhooks. you can
 > use [Ngrok](https://dashboard.ngrok.com/get-started/setup/linux) for that.